-Interest Rate Risk - The Company's cash and cash equivalents are subject to interest rate price risk.
+Interest Rate Risk - The Company's cash is subject to interest rate price risk.
 The Company's interest rate risk management policy is to place any amounts which are considered in excess of day-to-day requirements in interest bearing highly liquid investments with a term to maturity of three months or less on the date of purchase.
 The Company does not engage in any hedging activity.

-Market risk - Market risk is the risk that the fair value of, or future cash flows from, the Company's financial instruments will significantly fluctuate due to changes in market prices.
-The sale of the financial instruments can be affected by changes in interest rates, foreign exchange rates, and equity prices.
-The Company's ability to raise capital to fund development is subject to risks associated with fluctuations in the market.
+Market risk - Market risk is the risk that the fair value of, or future cash flows from, the Company's financial instruments will significantly fluctuate due to changes in market prices of the Company's products.
+The sale of these products may be affected by changes in competition, technology, foreign exchange rates and interest rates.
+The Company's ability to raise capital to fund development is also subject to risks associated with fluctuations in the market.
 Management closely monitors individual equity movements, and the stock market to determine the appropriate course of action to be taken by the Company.